“Make a joyful noise unto the Lord, all ye lands.

 We will let you know when you can sign up to Run/Walk or you can Donate to help us reach our goal!

-2018 marked the 30th Annual Run/Walk for Hunger, and we hope you will join us as we get fit to fight hunger!
+2019 is the 31st Annual Run/Walk for Hunger, and we hope you will join us as we get fit to fight hunger!

 WHEN?
-The Run/Walk for Hunger took place on Saturday, May 12, 2018, at the Great Lakes Science Center.
-Late Registration opened at 8:15 a.m.
-Our Run/Walk for Hunger Kick-Off Celebration began at 9:00 AM with breakfast, entertainment and more!
+The Run/Walk for Hunger took place on Saturday, May 11, 2019, at the Great Lakes Science Center.
+Late Registration is at 7:45 AM.
+Our Run/Walk for Hunger Kick-Off Celebration begins at 8:15 AM.
+The Run/Walk steps off at 8:45 AM

 OUR PARTICIPANTS Over 2,000 individual walkers and teams of 10 or more participants each year to help raise money in an effort to stomp out hunger right here in Greater Cleveland.
 Walkers who raise $30 or more earn an official Run/Walk for Hunger T-Shirt.
 Prizes will be awarded to top fundraiser teams, individuals, and fastest runners.